AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 would be executed.[^143]

-The gross and carnal interpretation given to parts of the Gospel, causing some, as **Origen** said, to \"believe of God what would not be believed of the crudest of mankind,\" caused him to dwell upon the duty of reserve, which he does in many of his homilies.
+The gross and carnal interpretation given to parts of the Gospel, causing some, as Origen said, to \"believe of God what would not be believed of the crudest of mankind,\" caused him to dwell upon the duty of reserve, which he does in many of his homilies.
 He says that he cannot fully express himself on the mystery of eternal punishment in an exoteric statement.[^144]

-The reserve advocated and practiced by **Origen** and the Alexandrians was, says **Bigg**, \"the screen of an esoteric belief.\"
+The reserve advocated and practiced by Origen and the Alexandrians was, says Bigg, \"the screen of an esoteric belief.\"

-**Beecher** reminds his readers that while it was common with Pagan philosophers to teach false doctrines to the masses with the mistaken idea that they were needful, "the fathers of the Christian church did not escape the infection of this leprosy of pious fraud;" and he quotes **Neander** to show that **Chrysostom** was guilty of it, and also **Gregory Nazianzen**, **Athanasius**, and **Basil the Great**.
+Beecher reminds his readers that while it was common with Pagan philosophers to teach false doctrines to the masses with the mistaken idea that they were needful, "the fathers of the Christian church did not escape the infection of this leprosy of pious fraud;" and he quotes Neander to show that Chrysostom was guilty of it, and also Gregory Nazianzen, Athanasius, and Basil the Great.

 The prevalence of this *fraus pia* in the early centuries is well known to scholars.
-After saying that the *Sibylline Oracles* were probably forged by a gnostic, **Mosheim** says: \"I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current...namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure.\"
+After saying that the *Sibylline Oracles* were probably forged by a gnostic, Mosheim says: \"I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current...namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure.\"

+## What Was Held as to Doctrine.

 It seems to have been held that "faith, the foundation of Christian knowledge, was fitted only for the rude mass, the animal men, who were